boonsboos/blogposts/improvement.md

 How exactly you can identify weak points varies from skill to skill, but asking someone more experienced than you is always a safe bet when getting started.
 Even if what you're practicing is a solo endeavour, there is probably a community of people that are also practicing that same skill.
 They can (and are willing to, if you ask nicely) give you pointers on where you have the most room for improvement.

+Your next session you should then focus on those points.

 ### Conclusion
 Improvement is not a straight line, it's like a staircase.